hristo-vrigazov/dnn.cool/README.md

 ### Introduction

 A framework for multi-task learning, where you may precondition tasks and compose them into bigger tasks.
+Many complex neural networks can be trivially implemented with DNN.cool.
 For example, creating a neural network that does classification and localization is as simple as:

 ```python